-Far from boring, this lemon chicken recipe is moist, flavorful and easy to make.
-It bursts with lemon flavor along with herbs, toasted garlic and tangy mustard.
-At home, we use bone-in, skin-on chicken thighs, which we’ve found to be more moist and flavorful than chicken breast.
-With that said, this recipe can be made with chicken breasts and will still be very tasty.
+These lemon chicken thighs are juicy, flavorful, and easy to make.
+The chicken bursts with flavor thanks to fresh lemon, oregano, thyme, garlic, and mustard.
+We love to use bone-in, skin-on chicken thighs, which we’ve found to be more tender and flavorful than chicken breast.
+With that said, you can use chicken breast or chicken drumsticks.

 1 1/2 pounds chicken thighs, skin-on, bone-in, trimmed of excess fat

 1 tablespoon lemon zest (1 teaspoon for rub and 2 teaspoons for sauce)

 1 1/2 teaspoons dried oregano